numfocus/disc-unconference-2023-projects/unconference/volunteer-support-guide.md

 management policies and procedures to reduce burnout and improve the experience of their volunteers.

 ## Definitions
+*Volunteer* - those "who collaborate in libre software projects in their free time not profiting economically in a direct way from their effort."
+(Robles et al., 2005)
-*Volunteer* - someone who performs a service or work voluntarily, usually unpaid *Burnout* - emotional or physical exhaustion, usually as a response to chronic emotional and interpersonal stressors on the job
+*Burnout* - emotional or physical exhaustion, usually as a response to chronic emotional and interpersonal stressors on the job
 *Marginalized groups* - groups who historically have been underserved and undervalued, largely due to identity demographics (e.g. people who are BIPOC, women, gender minorities, etc.)